 Below are 18 practical online business ideas that have proven to be effective for many entrepreneurs.
 I've done all of the first three, and made decent money from each.
 I'll also tell you which one will probably make you the most money and be the best long term strategy.

-Money really can be made online, but it's not all the bells and whistles that you see guys promoting as the game changing system to revolutionize your bank account.
+Money really can be made online, but it's not all the bells and whistles that you see guys promoting as the game-changing system to revolutionize your bank account.
 The strategies outlined below are simple, effective, and will still be around for decades.
-Any method of making money online will take some time to see results, so be sure to plan on putting in at least a couple months of solid effort!
+Any method of making money online will take some time to see results, so be sure to plan on putting in at least a couple of months of solid effort!

 Amazon Product Review Website

 Amazon is a great place to start in affiliate marketing because you can find every product imaginable there, and as a member of their affiliate program, you can promote anything on the site.

 There are lots of tools to help you get Amazon products on your website, and plenty of people use this strategy, so there's lots of documentation, support, and more experienced people to learn from.

 I think this is great for someone who wants to create a website about some activities they do or a ‘lifestyle' blog.
 Basically, you can add things that you buy and like, want to buy, or are related to an industry you are familiar with.
 It's easy to just plug in an Amazon link and make some money off of your website/YouTube traffic.

 Since you can find anything on Amazon, you can make commissions from anything too.

 The downside is low commission rates (to begin with), and their affiliate program isn't available in some areas of the world (including some states in the US).